kobosko/config/README.md

 1. To make the changes take effect, you need to restart i3.
 You can do this by pressing `Mod+Shift+R`.

 ### Start X11 on boot
-1. Use a text editor, such as `nano` or `vim`, to create a new systemd unit file.
+1. Create a new systemd unit file.
 For example:

     ```bash
-    sudo nano /etc/systemd/system/startx.service
+    sudo vi /etc/systemd/system/startx.service
     ```
 1. In the text editor, add the following content to the `startx.service` file: